-And I’ve also added a column noting if each device supports voice commands (which take more memory) and is compatible with the new Sonos operating system S2, or whether users of these are stuck on S1.
+And I’ve also added a column noting if each device supports voice commands (which take more memory) and is compatible with the new Sonos operating system S2 (introduced August 2020), or whether users of these are stuck on S1.

 (There are a few gaps which hopefully I’ll fill over time.
 And I’ve deliberately excluded non-playing accessories such as the Bridge and Controllers.
 For now I also haven’t included the Sub, which is not a standalone player.)

 |Play:5||2009-15||32||32||No||S1||Play:5 (gen 2)|